jon-harper/OmniBox/docs/assembly/hsi_tips.md

 ## Time

-Installation time varies by experience; typically this is between 30 to 45 minutes.
-The "Full HSI" build has more inserts than the regular HSI build and requires an additional 5 to 10 minutes.
+Installation time varies by experience and total number of inserts.
+The "Full HSI" build has twenty-four (24) more inserts than a standard HSI build.

+Installing an insert takes a few seconds, but allow yourself plenty of time to properly check that each insert is straight and flush.

 ## Additional Materials

 - Soldering iron
 - M3 heat set insert tip for soldering irons
 - Fine tweezers
-- M3 x 12mm or longer screw
+- M3 x 16mm or longer screw

 ### Practice Block